sahibbedi/cftc-cot-tracker/README.md

 Institutional clients could constantly ask about the health of the basis yield and whether the trade is becoming "too crowded."
 This tracker can simply provide an instant, data-backed answer:
 * **Quantifies Institutional Sentiment:** By mapping the net short positioning of leveraged funds against the basis yield, it visually demonstrates how heavily institutions are leaning into the trade.
 * **Contextualizes Risk vs. Reward:** It tells the team whether the current market is highly crowded (deep negative positioning) or normalizing over a 12-month window.
-* **Drives the Conversation:** It serves as an authoritative, objective reference point for talking with institutional clients about yield health, moving the conversation from speculation to quantitative reality.
+* **Drives the Conversation:** It serves as an authoritative, objective reference point for talking with institutional clients about yield health.

 # How to Run the Tracker (3 Options) #
 1. Fully Automated (GitHub Actions)